open-component-model/ocm/docs/reference/ocm_transfer_componentarchive.md

 option is given.

-It the option <code>--overwrite</code> is given, component versions in the target repository will be overwritten, if they already exist, but with different digest.
+If the option <code>--overwrite</code> is given, component versions in the target repository will be overwritten, if they already exist, but with different digest.
-It the option <code>--enforce</code> is given, component versions in the target repository will be transported as if they were not present on the target side, regardless of their state (this is independent on their actual state, even identical versions are re-transported).
+If the option <code>--enforce</code> is given, component versions in the target repository will be transported as if they were not present on the target side, regardless of their state (this is independent on their actual state, even identical versions are re-transported).

-It the option <code>--copy-resources</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.
-It the option <code>--copy-local-resources</code>
+If the option <code>--copy-resources</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.
+If the option <code>--copy-local-resources</code>
 is given, instead, only resources with the relation <code>local</code> will be transferred.
 This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

-It the option <code>--copy-sources</code> is given, all referential sources will potentially be localized, mapped to component version local resources in the target repository.
+If the option <code>--copy-sources</code> is given, all referential sources will potentially be localized, mapped to component version local resources in the target repository.
 This behaviour can be further influenced by specifying a transfer script